Social Media tactics to grow your salon

 Don’t have the latest DSLR camera equipment?
 Don’t stress!
 With smartphones having replaced traditional cameras though, we all have the resources to be ‘photographers’ in a sense.

 If you are on a budget, you don’t need to shell out to have expensive professional photos taken to upload to your Instagram account.
 Learn how to edit your Instagram photos like a pro right here.

 Create beautiful visuals for your feed to help differentiate you from the competition.
 And don’t forget to #hashtag!

-Want to be ‘down with the kids?’
-(Sorry, I just cringed when I wrote that!)
-Then you need to view Snapchat as more than just a way of viewing/sharing pictures but as a business opportunity.
+You need to view Snapchat as more than just a way of viewing and sharing pictures but as a business opportunity.

 I don’t know if you are a fan of Snapchat.
 But if you have scrolled through their feed recently it is becoming more apparent that brands are utilizing this platform to appeal to the younger audience aforementioned, by producing daily stories that are current and captivating.